EduardoJarsa/mirroring-repository-test/iho/README.rst

 Installation
 ============

-- Automatically installed as dependancy from iho
+- Automatically installed as dependancy from iho.

 Credits